invertase/react-native-firebase/README.md

 ---

-**React Native Firebase** is a collection of official React Native modules connecting you to Firebase services; each module is a light-weight javascript layer connecting you to the native Firebase SDKs for both iOS and Android.
+**React Native Firebase** is a collection of official React Native modules connecting you to Firebase services; each module is a light-weight JavaScript layer connecting you to the native Firebase SDKs for both iOS and Android.

 React Native Firebase is built with four key principals in mind;